-An appraiser provides an estimation that leads to an opinion of value.
+An appraisal report is estimation that concludes an opinion of value.

-One of the processes in use is the Cost Approach, which finds what it would cost to replace the improvements to the property, less the depreciation and physical deterioration, adding the land value.
+One of the methods in use is the Cost Approach, which finds what it would cost to replace the improvements to the property, less the depreciation and physical deterioration, plus the land value.

 If you are applying for a loan.

 If you would like to lower your property tax burden.

 To establish the replacement cost of Primary Mortgage Insurance.